wasp-os/wasp-os/docs/appguide.rst

 on your application.

-The application can also be registered automatically when you load the simulator if you add it to ``wasp/main.py``.
+The application can also be registered automatically when you load the simulator if you add it to ``wasp/boards/simulator/main.pywasp/main.py``.
 Try adding lines 5 and 6 from the above example into this file (between ``import wasp`` and ``wasp.system.run()``).

+You can use something like ``while inotifywait -e modify hello.py ; do  echo change;make sim; done`` to launch the simulator when you change a source file.

 The simulator accepts gestures such as up/down and left/right swipes but the simulator also accepts keystrokes for convenience.
 The arrow keys simulate